rebeccareilly/open-gsa-redesign/_apidocs/opportunities-api.md

 Error Message | Reason/Description
 --------------|-------------------
 Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required Encountered error authenticating user.Invalid JWT provided | Invalid Authorization Email provided Insufficient privileges to retrieve system account profile as the given organization is invalid |	Invalid Organization ID provided
 Error processing POST request |	Invalid JSON format provided
 $.data: is missing but it is required |	Request JSON is empty "$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] |	Request Type must be valid for operation
-Please provide Opportunity id | Invalid Opportunity ID provided
+Please provide Opportunity id	| Invalid Opportunity ID provided Insufficient privileges to retrieve system account profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
+Insufficient privileges to edit opportunity |	Account does not have appropriate privileges to edit opportunity This opportunity cannot be published.
+Auto 15 archive type is not allowed for this opportunity type |	Archive type = auto 15 archive type is not allowed for type “u” Justification and Authorization sections

 <p><small><a href="#">Back to top</a></small></p>